telerik/blazor-docs/getting-started/web-app.md

 2\.
 To select the appearance and color scheme for the Telerik Blazor components, add the [theme stylesheet]({%slug general-information/themes%}) in your `App.razor` file.
 Reference it as a [static asset]({%slug general-information/themes%}#static-assets) or from a [CDN]({%slug general-information/themes%}#cdn).

-3\. (optional - applicable if you are using static assets) To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the `Program.cs` of your Blazor Server project (by default, this line is already present).
+3\.
+(Optional) To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the `Program.cs` of your Blazor Server project (by default, this line is already present).
+This step is required only if your application uses static assets.

 **C#**
 @[template](/_contentTemplates/common/js-interop-file.md#enable-static-assets-snippet)

 ### 4.2.
 Include @using Statements

 In the `~/_Imports.razor` file, add the `@using` directives below.
 This configures the project to recognize the Telerik components in all files.
 You can register one or both icon namespaces, depending on the [icon type you will be using]({%slug general-information/font-icons%}).